-New regulation on clearing recognizes NCC as a central counterparty

-Dec 2016 Bank of Russia has developed a set of new regulatory ratios for the CCP Jan 2018 NCC operates and is regulated as a CCP, licensed as a nonbanking credit organization 2015 2016 2017 2018 Dec 2015 Change in the law "On Clearing" to regulate NCC as a CCP instead of under banking regulation is approved and will come in force in 2018 NCC is to apply for a new license (as a non-banking credit organization), switching from banking regulation to CCP regulation Capital adequacy NCC's own capital at any time shall exceed the sum of "skin in the game", minimum capital to maintain 11% of RWAand a reserve of 75% of annual operating expenses Adequacy of total resources The sum of "skin in the game" and the guarantee fund at any time shall exceed potential losses in the event of default of the two largest counterparties Adequacy of initial margin Price fluctuations of each asset shall not exceed the initial margin amount in more than 99% of cases of price changes Liquidity ratio The amount of liquid assets of the CCP at any time shall exceed the amount of potential losses in the event of default of two largest counterparties Collateral concentration A certain type of asset is eligible as collateral if its addition does not make its share in total assets placed as collateral by market participants exceed 25%

-Sparking innovation and disruptive technologies
+From 2018 NCC will be regulated as a clearing organization and a CCP

+Dec 2016

+Bank of Russia developed a set of new regulatory ratios for the CCP

+2017 Target capital: RUB 55.2 bln

+Jan 2018

+NCC operates and is regulated as a CCP, licensed as a nonbanking credit organization

+Dec 2015

+Changes to law "On Clearing" to regulate NCC as a CCP instead of under banking regulation approved.
+Will come into force in 2018.

+NCC is to apply for a new license (as a non-banking credit organization), switching from banking regulation to CCP regulation

+Capital adequacy

+At all times NCC's own capital shall exceed the sum of "skin in the game", the minimum capital to maintain 11% of RWA and a reserve of 75% of annual operating expenses

+Adequacy of total resources

+At all times the sum of "skin in the game" and the guarantee fund shall exceed potential losses in the event of default of the two largest counterparties

+Adequacy of initial margin

+Price fluctuations of each asset shall not exceed the initial margin amount in more than 99% of cases of price changes

+Liquidity ratio

+The amount of liquid assets of the CCP at any time shall exceed the amount of potential losses in the event of default of the two largest counterparties

+Collateral concentration

+A certain type of asset is eligible as collateral if its addition does not make its share in total assets placed as collateral by market participants exceed 25%

+Supporting fintech initiatives to develop the retail investor base